We're Back in Berlin Ja!

 After leaving the Cinque Terre, we were headed to Marseille to meet up with my high school/college buddy Sean Evers.
 He has family in Marseille, and we all thought it would be fun to get together and kick it in the south of France.
 It got off to a bad start as we arrived late to Marseille without a place to stay.
 Now I don't know if you've heard, but Marseille is one of the roughest towns in all of France, and isn't exactly the place you want to be rolling into town at night withough an idea of where to go... luckily Evers, being the stand up guy he is, picked us up from the station, and after a little French direction lesson from the GPS, we were dropped off at a hostel.

-The next day's plan was to explore a bit of Marseille, and then hop back on the train down to south-western France and meet up with Evers and a few other peeps in the Catallonian town of Perpignon.
+The next day's plan was to explore a bit of Marseille, and then hop back on the train down to south-western France and meet up with Evers and a few other peeps in the Catalonian town of Perpignan.
 Ebe and I explored Marseille, and saw what would be a recurring theme throughout our stay in France so far... a carousel.
 After having walked around Marseille for a few hours with my bag, I began to smell like a local if you know what I mean.
 I felt bad for the people near us on the train which we were about to bord.

-Halfway to Perpignon my phone finally gets a text message from Evers telling us that unfortunately we wouldn't be able to stay with them in their family's beach house... shit.
+Halfway to Perpignan my phone finally gets a text message from Evers telling us that unfortunately we wouldn't be able to stay with them in their family's beach house... shit.
 Now we were beginning to question our decision of following Monsieuer Evers almost to the border of Spain.

 In the end we probably spent under an hour with him.
-It was pretty much the pefect storm.
+It was pretty much the perfect storm.
 It really was no-one's fault, just a big misfortune of events.
 But hey, we got to see some really cool towns in the process, and that's why I'm here writing this blog in Bordeaux.

 Bordeaux has been a surprisingly fun town.
 Lodging is quite cheap, and there is certainly all the wine you can drink... if we only had the money!
 The city is really beautiful, with wonderful gardens and amazing architecture around every corner.
 Ebe and I even splurged today and had a three-course lunch.
-Among the things we had were escargot(yes, snails), lots of duck, and creme brule... yum.
+Among the things we had were escargot (yes, snails), lots of duck, and creme brulee... yum.
 One more night here in Bordeaux and then it's off on the TVG (one of the fastest trains outside of Japan) to the City of Lights... gay (and I mean really gay) ol' Paris!

-(endnote on Bordeaux: we stayed in a lovely family run hotel that had an incident in the room next to us.
+(end note on Bordeaux: we stayed in a lovely family run hotel that had an incident in the room next to us.
 As in, there was a suicide in the room next to us sometime in the last week.
 Ian wisely didn't tell me what the tag said until we were about to leave.
 Talk about a hang over!)

 Thursday, September 11, 2008